AdobeDocs/commerce-operations.en/help/release/schedule.md

 Adobe also releases [patches](versioning-policy.md#patch-release) for each supported release line of the core Adobe Commerce PHP application.
 Patch releases are opportunities to upgrade the core codebase to keep your platform secure, reliable, and performant.

+In addition to the scheduled quality, security, and beta patches listed on this page, Adobe provides access to [individual patches](versioning-policy.md#individual-patch) through the [Quality Patches Tool](../tools/quality-patches-tool/usage.md).
+The tool allows you to apply, revert, and view general information about all individual patches that are available for the installed version of Adobe Commerce.

 The following table provides the dates for scheduled patch releases (dates are subject to change):

 <table>